 Your age, weight, gender and even how you’re feeling at the time can also influence how alcohol affects you.

-They also recommend consuming a max of 4 standard drinks on a single occasion to reduce the risk of alcohol-related injury.
+They also recommend consuming a max of 4 standard drinks on any one day to reduce the risk of alcohol-related injury.

 What’s a standard drink anyway?

-A standard drink contains about 10 grams of alcohol - the amount your body can process in an hour.
+A standard drink contains about 10 grams of alcohol - the amount your body can process in one hour.

 But a standard drink is much smaller than you may think.
 For example, the average glass of wine served in a pub contains 1.5 standard drinks.